spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 Save the new file under `data/import/*`.

-That's it - your import file is ready.
+That's it.
+Your import file is ready.
 Now you have to configure the data importer.

 ## Configure the data importer